2 Day Ice Cave Tour From Reykjavik

 Day 2 – Ice cave expedition

 We rise and shine early to enjoy the breakfast and a morning brief.
-Then we hit the road, ready for a day full of adventure.
+Then we hit the road, ready for a day full of adventure and exploring.
 Today we’ll explore the mysterious and stunning Vatnajökull glacier inside out!
 Europe’s largest glacier – with its gigantic blocks of ice, layers of volcanic dust capsule within the ice and its breathtaking blue ice caves of Skaftafell National Park.
 And of course the famous Jökulsarlon – also known as the Glacier Lagoon with its ever changing icebergs and seals playing in the cold water.

 To get to Vatnajökull we have to cross the huge wastelands, rivers and black desert of Skeidarasandur.
 You’ll then see what it’s like to live in a country with up to 200 earthquakes a day, 150 active volcanoes and clear signs of climate change.

-First stop is the famous Jökulsarlon – also known as the Glacier Lagoon and a famous film location for Hollywood movies for example James Bond (Die Another Day and A View to Kill).
+First stop is the famous Jökulsarlon – which is also known as the Glacier Lagoon and a famous film location for Hollywood movies for example James Bond (Die Another Day and A View to Kill).
 Here you see the ever changing icebergs in white and blue in the ice cold lagoon – on most days we see seals and birds playing in the water.
 We will also go to the glacier beach, which we think is actually cooler than the lagoon.
 Here you can touch the ancient icebergs and shoot amazing up-close photographs.
 And if you bring whisky we have ice!

 Please note that sailing at the lagoon is not included in the tour and is only possible till the lagoon freezes over.

-As we turn off the main road onto a very bumpy “road” up to the ice cave area.
+As we turn off the main road and onto a very bumpy “road” up to the ice cave area.
 Our 4×4 truck will work hard through the lunar landscape and chew its way through rocks, ice, and snow to get us there.
 This is where it will make sense to you why we don’t recommend self-driving in Iceland!

 Depending on the conditions on the day and how far we can drive we will do a short hike up to the ice cave.
 All our guides are specially trained so listen carefully to their safety instructions and always wear your helmet.

 Once you enter the ice cave you’ll see that it’s simply a once in a lifetime experience in one of the wonders of the world.
-It’s like standing under a frozen blue ocean or in a frozen cathedral with tones of white, blue.
+It’s like standing under a frozen blue ocean or in a frozen cathedral with tones of white, and blue.